Guide Travel Tips 5 min read

 Cash is no longer the default for many urban purchases, but it still solves practical travel problems.

-- Local buses and outages: Some local services may still need cash or exact fare, and QR or eWallet payments can fail during poor signal or app maintenance.
+• Local transport and outages: Some services outside cashless-only networks may still need cash or exact fare, and QR or eWallet payments can fail during poor signal or app maintenance.